alokmenghrajani/decv/README.md

 | libsecp256k1  | 0.1~20170810-2                           |
 | trezor-crypto | e6d884b145d0fb6201c0ae76c552547028793df9 |

-# Future work
+# Releated and Future work

+If you found DECV interesting or useful, you should check out [Project Wycheproof](https://github.com/google/wycheproof) and [Cryptofuzz - Differential cryptography fuzzing](https://github.com/guidovranken/cryptofuzz).
+Both project, using different methodologies, look for bugs in cryptographic libraries.

-This project is considered complete and no future work is planned.
+At this point, DECV is considered complete and no future work is planned.
 However, we welcome pull requests which verify additional libraries or which verify existing libraries using different programming language wrappers.